TuSimple/tusimple-benchmark/doc/lane_detection/readme.md

   'run_time': list of float.
 The running time for each frame in the clip.
 The unit is millisecond.
 }
 ```
+Remember we expect at most 4 lane markings in `lanes` (current lane and left/right lanes).
+Feel free to output either a extra left or right lane marking when changing lane.

 The evaluation formula is

 <center>